wirequery/wirequery/README.md

 video-like frontend recording.
 Combined with an overview of the network calls to the backend (including network calls further upstream and their actual payload), you get a holistic overview of how an issue came into existence.

-Sometimes, however, issues can only be found on the backend, before users have reported them with a video-like recording.
+Some issues, however, can only be found on the backend, before users have reported them with a video-like recording.
 Through a specialized “network query language” called WQL, you can easily start your investigation from the backend as well.
 Like before, this includes all the network calls up- and downstream of your query result.